skills/introduction-to-secret-scanning/.github/steps/1-enable-secret-scanning.md

 In this step, you will enable secret protection on your repository.
 After it is enabled, you will add a new credential to see how secret protection identifies the credential and alerts you.

 > [!WARNING]
-> If your repository is private, the you will need [GitHub Advanced Security](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security) to continue.
-We recommend to simply [change this exercise repository to public](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility) to enable it.
+> If your repository is private, you will need [GitHub Advanced Security](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security) to continue.
+We recommend to [change this exercise repository to public](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility) to enable it.

 ### What is a secret?